Welcome to my website!

-Human-level Artificial Intelligence is the official term used to describe a robot that can think and act like a human with college level intelligence.
+Human-level Artificial Intelligence is the official term used to describe a robot that can think and act like a human with college level intelligence (1950?
+Alan Turing).
 There is another recently coined term called AGI, which stands for artificial general intelligence.

 When you apply human-level AI to video games, the robot is thinking like a human.
 He is idenifying objects in the game, making decisions, planning strategies to beat the game, generating common sense knowledge, doing simultaneous tasks, doing recursive tasks, brainstorming new strategies, correcting itself, setting recursive goals and so on.
-By using Human-level AI, the robot is able to play any video game because he is using human intelligence to play and not pre-defined instructions by a programmer.
-The robot can play new games that it has never played before.
+By using Human-level AI, the robot is able to play any video game because he is using human intelligence to play, and not pre-defined instructions by a programmer or machine learning techniques, including the more recent reinforcement learning and hybrid systems, case in point Deep Learning.

 In fact, this robot can do any human task.
 If he doesn't know how to drive a car, the robot can spend time reading books or attend driving school to learn this skill.
 He will need to practice driving in order to refine his skills.
 All knowledge in the robot's brain comes from attending school.
 No human programmers are needed to predefine language skills, or problem solving skills, or rules of life, etc. This robot simply goes to school to learn grammar or problem solving or decision making skills.

 Artificial Intelligence: second edition